Meeting room readiness

 Balanced upgrades that lift clarity and conferencing coverage without overbuilding.

-Quick acoustic wins with minimal spend.
+Quick wins with minimal spend.

 Flagship-ready upgrades with full treatment and enterprise AV.